bitbitedev/openirc/README.md

 ## Disclaimer

-As long as there is no [release](https://github.com/thatsnasu/openirc/releases), all the above code snippts for importing this library will NOT work.
+As long as there is no [release](https://github.com/thatsnasu/openirc/releases), all the below code snippts for importing this library will NOT work.
 I will post further updates regarding the status of this library here.

 ---